marcobeierer/linkchecker-webcomponents/README.md

 - remove style attributes and create custom CSS file

 ## Changelog

+### 1.9.0
+- Redesigned user interface.
+	- Pagination.
+	- All-in-one (links, images, videos, working redirects, unhandled resources) result view.
+- Performance of user interface was improved so that it's now possible to view result tables with more than 100'000 broken links or redirects.
+- Use IndexedDB instead of localStorage to store result so that the result set size is not limited to 5 MB.

 ### 1.8.0
 - Auto-resume support if the Link Checker gets opened and a check is already running on the server.